import pandas as pd

 GROUP BY genre

-ORDER BY number_sold DESC, total_sales DESC
+ORDER BY number_sold DESC, total_sales DESC;

 * sqlite:///private/2021-07-31-Intermediate-SQL-Files/chinook.db